Alwin-Lin/development-debug-androidTest/debugAndroidSystemApp/README.md

   * Need to install manualy by [ADB](https://developer.android.com/studio/command-line/adb#pm) because you cannot build the APK in Android studio without resolve all dependencies.

 *  Debug the code in concern
-   * Have a test device ready.
+   * Have a test device ready and [debuggable].
 There are two ways to make it debugable
      * The test device is debugable
         * E.g. An Android Emulator, x86 image, target Android 10.
         * Note: Target Android 10(Google Play) is not debugable